About Sheep Dreamzzz

 Our blankets are made by a close-knit group of women in a small town in Nicaragua, the poorest country in Latin America.
 We as a non-profit trained them to knit beautiful handmade baby blankets.
 They have become true artisans demonstrating consistently excellent quality in their work, and depend on the Sheep Dreamzzz “business” to feed their families.

 Five days a week, the women come to our small farm to work, not to a factory.
 They actually work in our living room with comfortable seating, listening to music, and working as a team to ensure that high standards of quality are met and that as many as possible finish a blanket each week.
 Here they are waiting outside the farm gate.

-In 2012, Steve and Sandy Jacoby moved from Florida to Nicaragua to try to help in the poorest country in Central America.
+In 2012, Steve and Sandy Jacoby moved from Florida to Nicaragua.
 They formed a 501(c)(3) charitable organization, Sheep Not Goats, and built a farm in a small town in order to provide work within the community.
 People in Nicaragua desperately need income to be able to feed their families.

 Are Sheep Dreamzzz blankets available outside the US?

 So far we have only shipped to customers in the US.
 We looked into adding Canada, but the additional fees that would be owed to the Canadian government would more than double the cost of a blanket, so we decided it really did not make sense.
 As long as the additional cost of getting a product into another country is covered, we are happy to ship anywhere, and of course we can send to a US friend or relative.
 Please contact us if you want us to look into a specific situation.